Dibyakshu/peripage-kotlin-bluetooth-printer/README.md

-# PeriPage Printer Library
+# PeriPage Bluetooth Printer Library

-The **PeriPage Printer Library** is a utility library designed to facilitate the process of connecting and printing content on PeriPage portable printers via Bluetooth.
+The **PeriPage Bluetooth Printer Library** is a utility library designed to facilitate the process of connecting and printing content on PeriPage portable printers via Bluetooth.
 This library provides easy-to-use functions for converting text and images into a format compatible with PeriPage printers and handling Bluetooth communication.

 ## Table of Contents
 - [Introduction](#introduction)